frgomes/k3s-rancher-kvm/README.md

 - kubctl client
 - mysql
     - you can have a fulblown mysql setup or a container,
-    - be carefull about the mysql host name which should be accessible from inside the master nodes.
+    - be careful about the mysql host name which should be accessible from inside the master nodes.